Plebeian

 Plebeian: Journal of the Classics Students’ Union is an annual publication.
-The papers published in each volume have been presented at Undergraduate Conferences here at the University of Toronto.
+The papers published in each volume have been presented at the Assembly of the Plebs, our annual undergraduate conference here at the University of Toronto.

 Click here for videos of past talks.